ghostx31/ash-os/README.md

 ### Files added to airootfs
 - `etc/skel/`: The skel directory contains files which are moved over to a new user's home directory. ***Files added in skel:***
   - `.config`: Config files for applications.
-    - `wezterm/`: Config file for the wezterm terminal emulator.
 - `pacman.d/`: Holds the mirrorlist for the repositories used to install packages.
 - `group`: File which defines the groups for users.
 - `gshadow`: Shadow file determining the groups.